denoland/std/http/README.md

 1. Does your middleware depend on any specific context data of previous middleware?
-2. Does your middleware add any data to the context for it's following middleware to consume?
+2. Does your middleware add any data to the context for its following middleware to consume?

 Then you write a function using the `Middleware` type, which takes the two